pavithpr89/holbertonschool-low_level_programming/functions_nested_loops/README.md

-task 0 : Write a program that prints _putchar, followed by a new line task 1 : Write a function that prints the alphabet, in lowercase, followed by a new line
+task 0 : Write a program that prints _putchar, followed by a new line task 1 : Write a function that prints the alphabet, in lowercase, followed by a new line task 3 : Write a function that prints 10 times the alphabet, in lowercase, followed by a new line